BUG-Rating

 Creating a Lighting Plan

 BUG ratings are an important part of planning an outdoor lighting design and will play into different elements of design, but BUG Ratings are not the only consideration.
 These are some of the factors involved in creating a lighting plan.
+When undertaking an outdoor lighting project, considering BUG ratings along with other factors ensures a well-rounded and compliant design.

 Lighting Quality and Aesthetics